ProspektsMarch22/get_next_line/README.md

 This lets us deal exactly with the edge cases - when we either finish reading the file, a condition we saw as definitive of a line, or we couldn't read the file at all, at which case the function terminates returning `NULL`.

+The contents stored in the `line` variable will be explored in the following section.

 ### arrange\_buffer and str\_shift

-So, lets continue our hypothetical simulation:
+So, lets continue our simulation exercise:

-1. We first fed the `buf` variable with text information by going into `get_next_line`'s `if` statement, nested in the `while` condition;
+1. We first fed the `buf` variable with text information by going into `get_next_line`'s `if` statement, nested in the `while` condition, by calling the `refresh_buffer` function;
 2. We then go back to check if there's anything in the `newline` variable.
 Since our first run of the `ft_memchr` function gave us `NULL`, we still have `newline = NULL`, therefore, we go into the `while`'s body again.
 3. Now, we will run `ft_memchr` again, this time with a working `buf` variable.
 Let's assume now we have a piece of text that has a proper line in it.
 4. So we go straight to the `else` statement this time, and we then assign to the `line` variable the return value of the `arrange_buffer` function.